Assault Charges in Saskatchewan

 How to Get in Touch

-If you need legal advice, contact Merchant Law Group LLP now for a free consultation about your case.
+If you need legal advice, contact Merchant Law Group LLP now about your case.
 Or stop by our office in downtown Saskatoon at 224 4th Ave S. There is metred street parking or an Impark Lot behind our office, between our building and the Saskatoon Court of Queen’s Bench Court House.